Modular Steel (10/10): Branded Product Systems a luxury or necessity

 However

-, there is also the building services part of the construction industry and this is where fruit is traditionally hanging very low for protagonists of plagiarism and beneficiaries from generic loookalike products.
+, there is also the building services part of the construction industry and this is where fruit is traditionally hanging very low for protagonists of plagiarism and beneficiaries from generic lookalike products.
 Here, in what is by comparison a low regulation area, we find installation contractors in charge of skids for heavy pumps, brackets for large bore steam pipes or even off-site manufactured plant exposed to dynamic forces.
 Many of these companies site teams in charge are happy to sign off solutions proposed by suppliers who don’t know much about the mechanical properties of their product, the plausibility of it’s connection design let alone the grade and quality of raw materials used.

 They don’t understand that load bearing steel can only be made thinner when corrugation and grade compensate for it, that frames are always just as strong as their weakest link or that connection positions are more relevant for rigidity than section size and must therefore be logical and easily checkable.